fbpx

 Al Rankins, Commissioner of Higher Education.

-In the letters, Commissioner Alfred Rankins addressed concerns that the new standards IHL added to its tenure policies, like “collegiality,” could be used by presidents to discriminate against politically outspoken faculty or faculty members of color.
+In the letters, Commissioner Alfred Rankins addressed concerns that the new standards IHL added to its tenure policies, like “collegiality,” could be used by university presidents to discriminate against politically outspoken faculty or faculty members of color.

 Rankins wrote that IHL thinks the new policies are “improvements to prior policy language.”
 Though teaching, research and service are still the main factors, Rankins wrote the board believes that standards like collegiality are valid and legal for university presidents to consider and don’t infringe on the constitutional rights of faculty in Mississippi.

-“There is no prior evidence to suggest these terms have quashed academic or faculty individual rights within our system of universities,” Rankins wrote.
+“There is no prior evidence to suggest these terms have quashed academic freedom or faculty individual rights within our system of universities,” Rankins wrote.
 “In reviewing your concerns, I must point out that almost any criterion commonly used in evaluating faculty for tenure could be used by a bad actor as a pretext for denying tenure for impermissible reasons.”

 “However, that does not mean that the criterion is not an appropriate and valuable point of consideration as part of the tenure attainment ,” he added.